lucapalamenti/GeographyApp/README.md

 - When creating a map, a rectangle outline of what will be included in the viewport can be toggled using the "Show Outline" checkbox
 - Regions of all selected types are listed when creating a map
 - "Creating Map" screen appears when clicking the "create" map button.
 Stops user from interacting with screen during this time
+- The select region type buttons now show a tooltip with their name

 ### Backend/Technical changes
 - changed mapRegion_state to mapRegion_type